NickPrivate/Content-Generation-V1/README.md

 ## Step 3: Include your background gameplay (.mp4 file)
 -  Place your gameplay inside of the project's root folder and rename it to "gameplay.mp4"
+-  We recommend using a Youtube to MP4 Platform like: https://cnvmp3.com/

 ## Step 4: Run the Setup Script to Download the ML Model/Requirements/Env Variables:
 ```